-Sadly Yohee was unwell and couldn’t join us for the trip to the Great Wall (长城).
+Sadly YX was unwell and couldn’t join us for the trip to the Great Wall (长城).

-So this morning, Angela, Leo and I boarded a bus to go to Mutianyu (慕田峪) – since it was a public holiday we had decided to go somewhere that should be quieter than the most popular place, Badaling (八达岭).
+So this morning, A, LM and I boarded a bus to go to Mutianyu (慕田峪) – since it was a public holiday we had decided to go somewhere that should be quieter than the most popular place, Badaling (八达岭).

 However, at one stop a man got on the bus and looking at me (or so it seemed) started shouting something in Chinese.
 I thought he seemed a bit crazy at first.
-I looked at Leo, and Leo started a conversation with the man.
+I looked at LM and he started a conversation with the man.
 Then motioned that we were going to leave.
 So we all got of the bus and followed this guy to his car.

 It turned out he had been saying that he could take us to a better / even quieter part of the Great Wall called Xiǎngshuǐhú (响水湖).